pbansal2/Web-Crawler-based-Food-recipe-predictor/README.md

 Crawler to fetch the food ingredients from the webpage https://www.epicurious.com/

-It prints the ingredients and the recipis
+It prints the ingredients and the recepis

 The code is written in the file recipe.py web_crawler/webcrawler/webcrawler/spiders/recipe.py